amrei-bp/PANKEGG/README.md

 ---

-### KEGG Identifiers
+### KEGG

-The KEGG Identifiers page provides an overview of all KEGG orthologs (KO IDs) detected in your dataset.
-The main table displays, for each KO, its ID, KO name, and a full name/description.
+The `KEGG` page provides an overview of all KEGG orthologs (KO IDs) detected in your dataset.
+The main table displays, for each KEGG ortholog (KO), its ID, KO name, and a full name/description.
 You can use the search bar at the top to filter the KEGG IDs.

 You see the complete list of KOs across your entire project, with quick-access buttons to:
-- **View Bins:** Show which bins that contains the selected KO.
+- **View Bins:** Show which bins contain the selected KO.
-- **View Maps:** See which metabolic pathways (maps) include the KO.
+- **View Maps:** See which metabolic pathways (maps) include the selected KO.
-- **View Details:** Expand to show detailed information for each bin and sample in which the KO is present, including associated GO terms and EggNOG annotations if available.
+- **View Details:** Expand to show detailed information for each bin and sample in which the KO is present, including associated GO terms and EggNOG annotations, if available.
 - **KEGG info:** Open the corresponding KO entry on the KEGG website for more detailed biological context.

-When you filter from the Bin Information page, the KEGG Identifiers view will display only those KOs present in the selected bin, helping you focus on its functional profile.
+When you apply filters on the `Bin` page, the KEGG Identifiers view will display only those KOs present in the selected bin, helping you focus on its functional profile.

-Expanding "View Details" for a KO reveals a breakdown by bin and sample, listing associated GO-terms (if any), the KO's connection in EggNOG annotation, and the EggNOG functional description where available.
-Enabling you trace each KO through the dataset, beware that you can have multiple entry of a kegg ortholog within the same bin as we parse the entire EggNOG annotation file and those files can be redundant.
+Beware that when viewing the details of KOs you can have multiple entries within the same bin as we parse the entire EggNOG annotation file and those files can be redundant.

 All action buttons are designed for seamless exploration: filter bins and maps based on any KO of interest, or instantly jump to its external reference.